COSC-499-W2025/capstone-project-team-6/docs/logs/personal logs/week12.md

 ### What Didn’t Go as Planned
 - [x] libclang caused unexpected issues:
 AST parsing fails silently if libclang is missing or incorrectly installed

 - [x] Tests repeatedly failed until adjustments were made
-- [x] Had to adjust imports to match the project structure
+- [x] Had to adjust imports to match the project structure.

 ### Looking Ahead
 - [x] I plan to expand the detection system to include more patterns like Adapter, Decorator, and Bridge, while reducing false positives.